graveja0/health-care-markets/README.md

 Over the years a [variety of community detection algorithms](https://www.nature.com/articles/srep30750) have been developed.
-Each takes as its input a network as seen here, and returns a community membership attribute to each node in the network.
+Each takes as its input a network, and returns a community membership attribute to each node in the network.
 The algorithms are constructed such that hte network is sub-dividied into mutually exclusive communities–though some [more recent work](https://dl.acm.org/citation.cfm?id=2501657) has allowed for nodes to be represented in more than one community.